How to Use Baidu Maps in English: Complete Guide for Foreigners (2026)

 Does Baidu Maps work without a VPN?

 Yes.
-Baidu Maps is a local Chinese app and works normally inside China (VPN not required).
+Baidu Maps is a local Chinese app and works normally inside China without a VPN.
+In fact, using a VPN can confuse GPS positioning β turn it off when navigating.

-Can I share locations with friends or a taxi driver?
+Can I share my location with a taxi driver?

 Yes.
-The easiest method is to open the place card and use Share, or screenshot the destination card showing the Chinese name/address.
+Tap the place card and tap Share, or screenshot the destination card showing the Chinese name and address.
+Showing the driver your phone screen is always reliable.

 Related Resources